GoForgeAcademy/Git-Cheatsheet/README.md

 ### GoForge Academy Git Cheatsheet

-Learning how to use git in the terminal can be a huge headache at first, but it'll make more sense and come much easier with practice.
+Learning how to use git in the terminal can be a huge headache at first, but it'll make more sense and become easier with practice.

 Let's go over a few git commands you will be using a lot throughout your coding career.
 Each command will be followed by a short description, and if there are arguments to enter they will be represented as `<argument>`.